chingyuany/chingyuany/README.md

 ### Hi there 👋, Welcome to Alan's GitHub!

-- 🔭 I’m currently studying Computer Science at Clemson University.
+- 🔭 I was graduated as a Computer Science master's student at Clemson University recently.
 - 🛠  I’m currently working with Java, Python, SQL, PHP.

 <h3> 🤝🏻 Connect with Me </h3>